 As a cluster administrator, you can deploy cluster logging to aggregate all the logs from your OpenShift Container Platform cluster, such as node system audit logs, application container logs, and infrastructure logs.
 Cluster logging aggregates these logs from throughout your cluster and stores them in a default log store.
-You can view the logs in a console or the OpenShift Container Platform web console or use Kibana to visualize log data.
+You can use the Kibana web console to visualize log data.

 Cluster logging aggregates the following types of logs:

 application - Container logs generated by user applications running in the cluster, except infrastructure container applications.

 infrastructure - Logs generated by infrastructure components running in the cluster and OpenShift Container Platform nodes, such as journal logs.
 Infrastructure components are pods that run in the